2023 Guild Virtual Learning

 DATE AND TIME:

 Lynette will teach you the basic skills needed to sculpt clay on a mini wheel.
 For this class, she will use air-dry clay.
 No kiln is needed.
-She uses a mini wheel, but a full-sized potter's wheel can also be used.
+She uses a mini wheel, and recommends them for students.

 SKILL LEVEL: All skill levels welcome